-- 1 hectre of good flat land or 4 hectres of hilly land or
+- 1 hectare of good flat land or 4 hectares of hilly land or

 - A University education.

 Another one of our guides, Leanore Marcaz lived near Mozote and at the age of 6, at the start of the war was taken to live in a refugee camp in Honduras.
 Here she learnt about the war and the FLNM ideology by the guerrillas that would come and talk to the residents and also try to recruit.
-At the age of 13 she went off to join the war.
+And at the age of 13 she went off to join the war herself.
 Leanore said one of the main rules they were taught was to respect the civilian population.
 Her main function was in radio communications, but she also fought in combat.
-She used to listen to other radio stations (enemy and international) and collate the information for the other guerillas.
+She used to listen to other radio stations (enemy and international) and collate the information for the other guerrillas.

 She had left the war 10 months before the end as she was pregnant/just given birth, so she was not given the choices of the Amnesty.
 She had no bitterness about this, which personally surprised me.
 Leanore also took us to her house.
 From the side of the road there was no way you would have known there was a small community of houses in the jungle behind.
 We followed a tiny trail for about 2 minutes and suddenly came to a collection of about ten concrete bungalows.
 Basic and messy, but clean.
 She lives there with her younger daughter and showed us pictures of her older daughter, whose father had died in the war.
 There were pictures of him and her on the wall as guerrillas armed, with their comrades.
 You very much got the impression he was her one love.
 I guess she was roughly 17 years old and love in combat must have been incomparably intense.
 There was no sign/pictures of the second daughters father, and no mention of him either.
 Even through the language barrier you could feel her pride and convictions for what the FLMN had done, and what she had contributed.
 I asked, through Jorge what she thought of the party now.
 She said she felt betrayed somewhat, and that they are so far removed from the ideals they all fought for.
 That some of those have even become like those they were fighting against.